 Having a defined working space, whether it’s a complete room dedicated to your home office or the kitchen table, is part of the structure that can help to create a more effective working environment when you are not in the office.

-Distinguishing your work space from your personal space will help you to steer clear of distractions (falling asleep on your bed anyone?) and keep you focused on your tasks.
+Distinguishing your workspace from your personal space will help you to steer clear of distractions (falling asleep on your bed anyone?) and keep you focused on your tasks.
 It will also help you to disconnect from work-related things once it’s home time.

 5. Change your scenery

 It can be easy to get stuck in a rut and sometimes you just need a change of scenery to improve your productivity levels or to get your creative ideas flowing.
-Cafes, libraries, and co-working spaces are great alternatives as they often have the resources you need, such as internet connection and coffee, to work.
+Cafes, libraries, and co-working spaces are great alternatives as they often have the resources you need, such as an internet connection and coffee, to work.

 6. Prepare your meals

 Being in such close proximity to your very own kitchen, it can be enticing to cook up a storm when it comes to lunch.
 But remember, once again, you’re in ‘work mode’.
 In work mode, you don’t have time to prepare, cook, and then wash dishes.
 Stick to your regular lunch break time as if you were in the office.